mids-w205-fund-of-data-eng/template-project-2/README.md

 Apache](https://spark.apache.org/docs/2.3.0/sql-programming-guide.html).
 It is NOT necessary to get to that data.

-Here are some example questions that would be useful to know, but you again, you choose your own (1 to 3).These examples are meant to get you started/thinking.
+Here are some example questions that would be useful to know, but again, you choose your own (1 to 3).These examples are meant to get you started/thinking, they are optional.

 1. How many assesstments are in the dataset?
 2. What's the name of your Kafka topic?
 How did you come up with that name?